tensorflow/docs/site/en/api_docs/python/tf/contrib/lookup/index_table_from_tensor.md

 features = tf.constant(["emerson", "lake", "and", "palmer"])
 ids = table.lookup(features)
 ...
-tf.tables_initializer().run()
+tf.compat.v1.tables_initializer().run()

 ids.eval()  ==> [0, 1, 3, 2]
 ```

 #### Args:

 * <b>`mapping`</b>: A 1-D `Tensor` that specifies the mapping of keys to indices.
 The
   type of this object must be castable to `dtype`.
 * <b>`num_oov_buckets`</b>: The number of out-of-vocabulary buckets.
 * <b>`default_value`</b>: The value to use for out-of-vocabulary feature values.
   Defaults to -1.
 * <b>`hasher_spec`</b>: A `HasherSpec` to specify the hash function to use for
   assignment of out-of-vocabulary buckets.
 * <b>`dtype`</b>: The type of values passed to `lookup`.
 Only string and integers are
   supported.
 * <b>`name`</b>: A name for this op (optional).